bjoernuhlig/markdown-cv/index.md

 </div>

 ## Currently
-Fullstack Web Developer and certified Web-Accessibility-Expert at Sozialhelden e.V., where I create accessible Web Frontends, test websites for WCAG/BITV compliance and consult private and public sector clients on digital accessibility.
+Working as Full Stack Engineer and certified Web-Accessibility-Expert at Sozialhelden e.V., where I create accessible Web Frontends, test websites for WCAG/BITV compliance and consult private and public sector clients on digital accessibility.
 I am positive thinking and motivated, always looking out for the perfectly performing and fully accessible Website.

-## Work Experience
+## Experience

-`2021-Today`
+`May 2021-Today`
-__Fullstack Web Developer & Accessibility-Expert &__
+__Full Stack Engineer & Accessibility-Expert &__
-`2019-2021`
-__IT Student at Sozialhelden e.V.__
 Sozialhelden e.V. is a Berlin based NGO that works on digital solutions for social inclusion ([Wheelmap.org](https.//wheelmap.org), [A11yJSON](https://github.com/sozialhelden/a11yjson) and [Accessibility.cloud](https://accessibility.cloud)), is a [BIK BITV](https://bitvtest.de/start.html) certifying testing agency and offers accessibility consulting for Websites.
-- Enhancing the code base of the main application with new features, bugfixing and refactoring
+- Enhancing the code base of the main application with new features, bugfixing and refactoring (React, Next.js, Typescript, Meteor)
 - Implementing a k8s process to synchronize an OpenStreetMap Planet (kubernetes, Argo, PostgreSQL/PostGIS)
 - Conducting digital accessibility trainings for teams of developers and designers for customers from the public and the private sector
 - Testing Websites for EN 301549, BITV and WCAG compliance
-- Consulting Wheelmap.pro customers on accessiblity surveys (XLSForms)
+- Consulting Wheelmap.pro customers on accessiblity surveys

+`2019-2021`
+__IT Student at Sozialhelden e.V.__
 As a student I was responsible for the following projects:
 - Maintaining and updating the data format A11yJSON
 - Developed a highly efficient Elasticsearch-based search component for improved user experience, leveraging Elastic, React, MongoDB, and Typescript